CliveC99/p1-castlerea/README.md

 # UX
 ### **User Goals**
 - As a user, I want to find out information about Castlerea.
-- As a user, I want to see some of the facilities Castlerea has to offer.
+- As a user, I want to see some of the facilities Castlerea offers.
 - As a user, I want to see some of the pictures from Castlerea.
 - As a user, I want to be able to contact the site owner.
 - As a user, I want to be able to provide my details for a response back.
 - As a user, I want to be able to access the website without any struggle.
-- As a user, I want to be able to view the website on any type of device.
+- As a user, I want to be able to view the website on any device.

 ### **Site Owner Goals**
 - I want to be able to update the website as it needs to be updated.
-- I want to be able to recieve the information from the contact form.
+- I want to be able to receive the information from the contact form.
 - I want to be able to reply to the users with the information provided in the contact form.
 - I want to be able to bring tourists to the area.
-- I want to be able to show thr user how nice the West of Ireland is.
+- I want to be able to show the user how nice the West of Ireland is.

 # Design
 ### **Colours**